-The ENSO instruction is for entering the additional 8K-bit secured OTP mode.
-While device is in secured OTPmode, main array access is not available.
-The additional 8K-bit secured OTP is independent from main array and may be used to store unique serial number for system identifier.
+The ENSO instruction is for entering the additional 4K-bit secured OTP mode.
+While device is in 4K-bit secured OTPmode, main array access is not available.
+The additional 4K-bit secured OTP is independent from main array and may be used to store unique serial number for system identifier.
 After entering the Secured OTP mode, follow standard read or program procedure to read out the data or update data.
 The Secured OTP data cannot be updated again once it is lock-down.

-The sequence of issuing ENSO instruction is: CS# goes low $\rightarrow$ sending ENSO instruction to enter Secured OTP mode $\rightarrow$ CS# goes high.
+The sequence of issuing ENSO instruction is: CS# goes low \rightarrow sending ENSO instruction to enter Secured OTP mode \rightarrow CS# goes high.